Understanding the media company SPAC push – TechCrunch

 Taking media public

-There are actually three media companies that could be going public via a SPAC, with Buzzfeed part of the crew alongside BDG and Vice, again per CNBC.
+There are actually three media companies that could be going public via a SPAC, with BuzzFeed part of the crew alongside BDG and Vice, again per CNBC.

 We’ll dig into each company’s known venture capital and revenue results shortly.
 But first, the market.
 Why are we still seeing media companies pursue SPAC-led debuts now?
 Here’s a breakdown of our market view: